agmui/teaching_rm_pico/README.md

 <details>
 <summary>if no show up</summary>
-is the pico pluged in
+is the pico plugged in
 if not re press `CTRL + SHIFT + B`
 </details>